andres-foo/notes/notes/dart/06 lists.md

   ..sort();
 print(list3); // [1, 2, 3, 4, 5, 6]

-// to apply map we must surrond the previous operations in ()
+// to apply map we must surround the previous operations in ()
 // also notice the toList() at the end since map returns an iterable list = [3, 1, 2];
 var list4 = (list